 Can Brandon Marshall and Eric Decker Live up to the Hype?

 As of right now, and possibly as training camp rolls around, Marshall and Decker will have Geno Smith throwing them the football.
 Many fans see Smith as a significant downgrade from Fitzpatrick, but that might not be the case.
 Smith definitely has the upper hand in the arm strength category, and many forget that Smith was actually outplaying Fitzpatrick in last year’s training camp.
 It could also be argued that Smith never really had an adequate supporting cast around him.
 For a good portion of his rookie season Jeremy Kerley and Stephen Hill were the top targets.
-With odds like that you would be better off at IC.com.
 To be fair to Fitzpatrick though, he did set records for the Jets last season too.
 Fitzpatrick set the record for most touchdown passes by a Jets quarterback with 31.
 Fitzpatrick has also developed good chemistry with Marshall and Decker which is important for things like timing, and trust.
 Even with Fitzpatrick back in the building, he only has so many years left to be the guy.
 If Geno Smith does get the nod, it will be interesting to see what he can do with a vastly improved receiving group.
 Either way, the quarterback situation will play a significant part in whether or not the dynamic duo can duplicate such a productive season.